Prahlada

-Prahlada (प्रह्लाद) is an asura king in Hindu mythology.
-He is known for his staunch devotion towards the preserver deity, Vishnu.
-He appears in the narrative of Narasimha, the man-lion avatar of Vishnu, who rescues Prahlada by slaying his wicked father, Hiranyakashipu.
+Prahlada (प्रह्लाद) is an asura prince in Hindu scriptures.
+He is known for his staunch devotion to the preserver deity Vishnu.
+He is rescued from his evil father, the asura king Hiranyakashipu by Narasimha, the lion avatar of god Vishnu.

-Prahlada is described as a saintly boy, known for his innocence and bhakti to Vishnu.
-Despite the abusive nature of his father, Hiranyakashipu, he continues to worship Vishnu.
-He is considered to be a mahājana, or great devotee, by followers of Vaishnava traditions.
-A treatise is accredited to him in the Bhagavata Purana, in which Prahlada describes the process of his loving worship towards Vishnu.
+Prahlada is described as a saintly boy, known for his innocence and bhakti towards god Vishnu.
+Despite the abusive nature of his father, Hiranyakashipu, and his uncle and aunt, Hiranyaksha and Holika, he continues to worship Vishnu, and Vishnu as Varaha kills his paternal uncle Hiranyaksha by piercing and crushing him, and Vishnu kills his paternal aunt Holika by burning her to ashes alive, and Vishnu as Narasimha disembowels and kills his father Hiranyakashipu and saves Prahlada and the universe from destruction and chaos.
+He is considered a Mahajanas, or great devotee, in the Vaishnava tradition.
+A treatise is attributed to him in the Bhagavata Purana, in which Prahlada describes the process of his loving worship towards Vishnu.

 The majority of stories in the Puranas regarding him are based on the activities of Prahlada as a young boy, and he is usually depicted as such in paintings and illustrations.

 Legend

-Prahlada was born to Kayadhu and Hiranyakashipu, an evil daitya king who had been granted a boon that he could not be killed off by anything born from a living womb, neither be killed by a man nor an animal, neither during the day nor at night, neither indoors nor outdoors, neither on land nor in the air nor in water and of no man-made weapon.
-However, after repeated attempts of filicide by Hiranyakashipu unto Prahlada, Prahlada was finally saved by Narasimha, the fourth avatar of Vishnu, who descended to demonstrate the quality of divine rage and redemption by killing the demon king.
-The word "Narsimha" is derived from the Sanskrit words "nara", meaning man, and "siṃha", meaning lion.
-Thus, the preserver god took the form of a part-man, part-lion to kill the asura.
+Prahlada was born to Kayadhu and Hiranyakashipu, an evil asura king who had been granted a boon from Brahma that he could not be killed off by anything born from a living womb, neither by a man nor an animal, neither during the day nor at night, neither indoors nor outdoors, neither on land nor in the air nor in water, and with no man-made weapon.
+However, after repeated attempts of filicide by Hiranyakashipu against Prahlada, Prahlada was finally saved by Narasimha, the fourth avatara of Vishnu, who descended to demonstrate the quality of divine rage and redemption and killed Hiranyakashipu.
+The word "Narasimha" is derived from the Sanskrit words "Nara", meaning man, and "Simha", meaning lion.
+Thus, the preserver god took the form of a part-human, part-lion and killed Hiranyakashipu.

-After the death of his father, Prahlada ascended the asura throne, and ruled peacefully and virtuously.
+After the death of his father, Prahlada ascended the Asura throne and ruled peacefully and virtuously.
 He was known for his generosity and kindness.
-He sowed similar seeds in his son Virochana, and grandson Mahabali.
+He sowed similar seeds in his son, Virochana, and grandson, Mahabali.